lephantriduc/SA-DGNet/README.md

 ## Datasets

-The METARIC and SUPPORT datasets can be downloaded from [Pycox]([Pycox](https://github.com/havakv/pycox)), while the SEER dataset needs to be downloaded from the [official SEER website](https://seer.cancer.gov/data/access.html).
+The METARIC and SUPPORT datasets can be downloaded from [Pycox](https://github.com/havakv/pycox), while the SEER dataset needs to be downloaded from the [official SEER website](https://seer.cancer.gov/data/access.html).

 ## Training and evaluation
-For single risk scenarios, please refer to SingleRiskDemo.ipynb for training and evaluation steps; for competing risk scenarios, please refer to CompetingRisksDemo.ipynb.
+For single risk scenarios, please refer to [SingleRiskDemo.ipynb](https://github.com/yangxulin/SA-DGNet/blob/main/examples/SingleRiskDemo.ipynb) for training and evaluation steps; for competing risk scenarios, please refer to [CompetingRisksDemo.ipynb](https://github.com/yangxulin/SA-DGNet/blob/main/examples/CompetingRisksDemo.ipynb).